scaleoutsean/hcicollector/FAQ.md

 ## What about H300E, H500E, H700 compute nodes

-Use the H410 platform
+Use the instructions for the H410 platform

 ## Why do the two hardware monitoring dashboards for H410C and H615C have different metrics and dashboards

 Because they use different BMCs and different hardware platforms.
 The collectd IPMI plugin by default gathers "basic" IPMI metrics, so if one wanted to find a non-trivial common set of metrics that would be possible, but it'd also require extra time (get all metrics, figure out which are equivalent, and so on).

-Up to four nodes in e H400 Series chassis share (two) chassis fans, so if one were to to show only sensor info common to both platforms, neither H615C fans nor H410 shared chassis fans would be shown.
+Up to four nodes in the H400 Series chassis share (two) chassis fans, so if one were to to show only sensor info common to both platforms, neither H615C fans nor H410 shared chassis fans would be shown.

 ## What's the roadmap, Kenneth